 Nodal masses > 5 cm, lymph node metastases above the diaphragm, or visceral metastases require initial platinum-based combination chemotherapy followed by surgery for residual masses.
 Such treatment commonly controls the tumor long term.
 Fertility is often impaired, but no risk to the fetus has been proved if pregnancy does occur.

 Surveillance is appropriate for some patients, although many clinicians do not offer this option because it requires rigorous follow-up protocols and excellent patient adherence to be safe.
 It is more commonly offered to patients at low risk of relapse.
-High-risk patients usually get retroperitoneal lymph node dissections or, in some centers, 2 courses of chemotherapy after orchiectomy instead of surgery.
+High-risk patients usually get retroperitoneal lymph node dissections or, in some centers, 1 to 2 courses of chemotherapy after orchiectomy instead of surgery.

 Nonseminoma recurrences are usually treated with chemotherapy, although delayed retroperitoneal lymph node dissection may be appropriate for some patients with nodal relapse and no evidence of visceral metastases.
-Surveillance is not used as often for seminomas because the morbidity of 2 wk of radiation therapy is so low and the results in preventing late relapse so high that there is less reason to try to avoid treatment.
+Surveillance is not used as often for seminomas because the morbidity of 2 weeks of radiation therapy is so low and the results in preventing late relapse so high that there is less reason to try to avoid treatment.

 Testicular cancer is the most common solid cancer in males aged 15 to 35 but is often curable, particularly seminoma.